-Not without the reason, Shopify is one of the most popular online store solutions out there.
-Its main benefit?
+Not without the reason, Shopify (our full Shopify review here) is one of the most popular online store solutions out there.
+It’s main benefit?
 For a very affordable price, it lets you build a functional online store all by yourself.
 And not just any online store … what I’m talking about here is a truly quality result.
 Something that looks and works just like a pro would have built it.

 (This guide – “How to set up your eCommerce store on Shopify” – has been written with the beginner in mind, no coding or website building skills needed.)

 Shopify is a complete, all-in-one eCommerce solution.
 Once you sign up for an account with Shopify, it allows you to: